trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/getting-started/Create-a-company-workspace.md

    <li>Download or open your authenticator app and either:</li>
        <ul>
            <li>Scan the QR code shown on your computer screen.</li>
-           <li>Enter the 6-digit code from your authenticator app into Ieatta and click <b>Verify</b>.</li>
+           <li>Enter the 6-digit code from your authenticator app into Expensify and click <b>Verify</b>.</li>
        </ul>
 </ol>

-When you log in to Ieatta in the future, you’ll be emailed a magic code that you’ll use to log in with.
-Then you’ll be prompted to open your authenticator app to get the 6-digit code and enter it into Ieatta.
+When you log in to Expensify in the future, you’ll be emailed a magic code that you’ll use to log in with.
+Then you’ll be prompted to open your authenticator app to get the 6-digit code and enter it into Expensify.
 A new code regenerates every few seconds, so the code is always different.
 If the code time runs out, you can generate a new code as needed.